fxlin/p4-fs/docs/README.md

 ## Overview

-This las has two phases.
-Each phase has its own description and assignments.
+This project has two experiments.
+Each has its own description and assignments.

 * [Interpretation](interpretation.md): parse given ext2 images and dump their key data structures.